JasonGrigorSalas/Midterm/README.md

 Week-6-Midterm

 # Project Description
 Create a repository on GitHub.
 Make a 1-page HTML site with two points of view.
 Make two branches, one for each point of view.
 Include images.
-The Paleontology will be for the arguments supporting its position.
+The Paleontology branch will be for the arguments supporting its position.

 # Installation
 Copy repository from GitHub to preferred project location.